 Never stud a track that has not been approved for studs.
-Installing studs on an unapproved track could increase the risk of the track tearing or severing, possibly resulting in serious injury or death.
+Approved tracks can be identified by a stud symbol (see illustration below) molded into the track surface.
+Installing studs on an unapproved track could increase the risk of the track tearing or severing.